darktjm/gamesup/README.md

     sudo chmod +s nonet
     sudo mv nonet /usr/local/bin

+Note that I also looked into firejail, which does way more than I want and less conveniently.
+Its only advantage (mainly for other people) is that it comes with most distros.

 gameprep
 ========
 To install gog games, I just run the gog installer using the default